 Based on REALTORS® who reported about their transactions in September 2018, home buying activity slowed compared to the level of activity one year ago on a national level.

 The comparison indicates that the housing market is less likely to suffer the huge price decline that prevailed from 2005 through 2012.

-Ninety percent of respondents reported that home prices remained constant or rose in December 2017 compared to levels one year ago (85 percent in September 2017).
+Eighty-one percent of respondents reported that home prices remained constant or rose in September 2018 compared to levels one year ago (85 percent in September 2017).

 Search Economists' Outlook